cognitedata/power-ops-sdk/CONTRIBUTING.md

 When using the `cognite-toolkit` you have to build the configurations first and then deploy/clean them.

-1. Do the changes to the .yaml files in the `data_models/container` folder, and make sure that there are no undeployed changes in any of the view files.
+1. Do the changes to the .yaml files in the `data_models/container` folder.
 2. Build the configurations and remove existing files in the build directory:
    ```bash
    cdf-tk build cognite/powerops --env dev --clean